coderefinery/social-coding/content/social_coding.md

 - "Bad" derivative projects may appear
 > It will be clear which is the official version.

+## Sharing is caring

 <img src="../img/sharing-code-upright.jpg" style="width: 80%;"/>

 > "I did all the ground work and they get to do the interesting science?"

-- Sharing code and encouraging .emph[derivative work] may boost your academic impact.
+- Sharing code and encouraging *derivative work* may boost your academic impact.

 ## Journal policy as motivation for sharing